translate/translate/docs/commands/pofilter_tests.rst

 isfuzzy
 -------

-check if the po element has been marked fuzzy
+Checks if the po element has been marked fuzzy

 If a message is marked fuzzy in the PO file then it is extracted.
 Note this is different from ``--fuzzy`` and ``--nofuzzy`` options which specify whether